andrewsoong/ECMWF-driven-WRF/README.md

 And Grib-API-V1.10.4 is recommended！！！
 How to install grib-api ？

-This tool is from ECMWF（you can download it here：https://software.ecmwf.int/wiki/display/GRIB/Home）.
+This tool is from ECMWF（you can download it from here：https://software.ecmwf.int/wiki/display/GRIB/Home）.
 Install like this：
   > tar zxvf grib_api-1.10.4.tar.gz
   > mkdir /usr/local/grib_api